Equipment Overlays & Nameplates: Tips for Choosing the Right Material

 • Cost: What is your overall budget?

-The most common materials used for industrial overlays and OEM decals are vinyl, polycarbonate, polyester, and metal.
+The most common materials used for industrial overlays and OEM decals are vinyl, polycarbonate, polyester and metal.
 Rigid or flexible materials like polycarbonate, polyester and vinyl tend to offer cost-saving alternatives compared to more expensive metal options.

 Common Applications: Polycarbonate is often used for overlays, embossed keypads, dead-front panels, caution and warning labels, nameplates and decorative trim.